 Unfortunately, you have reached this page because you were the successful target of a phishing attack.
-Please be aware that your computer has NOT been infected and no remediation is required.
+Please be aware that your device has NOT been infected and no remediation is required.

-This exercise is part of an internal phishing campaign initiated by the Health Information Privacy, Security and Legislation Branch in collaboration with the Office of the Chief Information Officer (OCIO).
+This exercise is part of an internal phishing campaign initiated by the Office of the Chief Information Officer (OCIO) in cooperation with BC Consumer Protection.
 This campaign is designed to educate employees and raise security awareness within the B.C.
 Government.
 To maintain accurate results on phishing susceptibility, we ask that you do not discuss this exercise with your colleagues.
-The results concluding from this exercise will be communicated out through your Executive Team.
 Individuals will not be identified in these reports.

 If you reached this page, you overlooked several common signs of a phishing email.
-Click on the below image to learn more.
+Click on the below image to review an example phishing email and learn more.